SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSeriePrinterAndGnuPlotter** :
 .............................................

-Print on standard output and, in the same time, graphically plot with Gnuplot the value serie of the variable.
+Print on standard output and, in the same time, graphically plot with Gnuplot the value series of the variable.

 ::